-New York State can suspend a taxpayer’s New York State Driver’s License if (1) a taxpayer owes $10,000 or more in taxes, penalties, or interest, and (2) no collection resolution is in place (such as an installment payment agreement, income execution or offer in compromise).
+Taxpayers can face a driver’s license suspension by the state if (1) a taxpayer owes $10,000 or more in taxes, penalties, or interest, and (2) no collection resolution is in place (such as an installment payment agreement, income execution or offer in compromise).
 When New York State identifies delinquent taxpayers, it sends them a notice informing them that they have 60 days to enter into a collection resolution with the State.
 If there is no resolution within 60 days, the State will notify the Department of Motor Vehicles (DMV) of the delinquent taxpayer.
 DMV, in turn, will send a further notice to the taxpayer informing him/her that, unless he/she addresses the tax liabilities within 15 days, his/her license will be suspended.

 Because of the short timeframe, it is crucial for taxpayers to act promptly if they get a notice.
 In order to avoid losing their license, they must address their tax problems.
 Suspensions can be stopped when taxpayers pay or reach a payment plan, such as an installment payment agreement, income execution or offer in compromise.
 Each one of these has specific conditions that must be met for the taxpayer to qualify.